ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 GET https://{{apimHostname}}/client-cert/validate-using-context
 ```

-When you open the file in Visual Studio Code, you'll see a `Send Request` link above each request.
+When you open the file in Visual Studio Code, you'll see a `Send Request` link above both requests.
 Clicking it will send the request to the API.
 The response will be displayed in the output window.
-This should be a `200 OK` with and empty response body, because we haven't configured a client certificate yet.
+This should be a `200 OK` with and empty response body for both operation, because we haven't configured a client certificate yet.

 You can use your own certificates or download samples from [certificates](https://github.com/ronaldbosma/blog-code-examples/tree/master/apim-client-certificate-series/00-self-signed-certificates/certificates).